 Unless otherwise restricted by the arbitration agreement, arbitrators have the power to grant interim relief.
-However, in practice, owing to the ease of enforcement, parties prefer to approach the courts for grant of interim relief.
+However, in practice, owing to the difficulty of enforcing interim relief granted by arbitrators, parties prefer to approach the courts for grant of interim relief.